Public History Graduate Conference 2026: Call for Papers

 As well as attending, there is an opportunity to present your research.
 All we ask for is an abstract proposal of your presentation.
 We have two ways in which you can showcase your work, please see below for further details.
 All proposals must be compatible with our official theme for the conference, which this year is…

-All proposals must be submitted by 5pm on April 14th 2025, by using our Google form, the link to which is here: https://forms.gle/yk2sxGqognVQqiXCA
+All proposals must be submitted by June 26th, 2026, by using our Google form, the link to which is here: https://bit.ly/3QXehAI

 You are welcome to propose more than one abstract if you have multiple topics you are enthusiastic to present.
 However, only one presentation or poster may be selected by the organising committee.

-Speakers will be notified in early May 2025, and the programme of the conference will be released by the beginning of June.
+Speakers will be notified on July 10th, 2026, and the programme of the conference will be released by July 17th.

 Please keep an eye on our social media and website for updates and helpful workshops leading up to the date of the conference!